lakshay13/Spring-QBE/README.md

 The Spring Query By Example Project implements the QBE feature

-## Query by Example (QBE) is a user-friendly querying technique with a simple interface.
-It allows dynamic query creation
+## Query by Example (QBE)
-and does not require to write queries containing field names.
+It is a user-friendly querying technique with a simple interface.
+It allows dynamic query creation and does not require to write queries containing field names.
 In fact, Query by Example does not require to write queries using store-specific query languages at all.

 ### The Query by Example API consists of three parts: